algerdhub/rni-load-test-runner/README.md

 //TBD
 - build project with ant.
 Copy test plans
 - switch to jm 2.9  . properties
-- process results
+- process results: don't rewrite. create new files
 - single results file
-- upload to loadosophia
+- upload to loadosophia: fix any number of arguments as additional files to upload (for example perfmon)